| Narandera being on the high road from Sydney to the

 value.
 But Hay has been steadily and surely emerging from

 depression, with past experience to guide her.
+[The article contains detailed line-drawings of

 (1) Hay Bridge; (2) Hay Post & Telegraph Office; (3) Hay